megalon/pd-AUTOMATONISM-sampler/README.md

 [Here is an image of the patch if you would like to see what it looks inside.](https://raw.githubusercontent.com/megalon/pd-AUTOMATONISM-sampler/master/images/internals-preview.png)

 ## UPDATES:
+**2017-7-4: pd-extended version**
+* Added a pd-extended compatable version.
+Simply follow all of the instructions on here, but delete "sampler.pd" and rename "sampler-for-extended.pd" to "sampler.pd"

 **2017-6-7: v1.3**
 * Added filename display to GUI.
 Spaces in the filename are replaced with underscores in the display, since it uses a canvas label.
 Filenames that are too big to fit on screen are truncated and have "..." placed at the beginning.
 * Added trigger indicator next to the END_TRIG outlet.